 Why Isn’t The Pull Automated?

-The process of pulling all the changes may seem hassle because you have to do it manually.
-The reason is to avoid unwanted push to GitHub repo that can happen by mistake.
-It is advisable to only make a Pull request when you are confident enough to apply changes on the live site.
+Pulling all the changes may seem a hassle because you must do it manually.
+The reason is to avoid unwanted pushes to the GitHub repo that can happen by mistake.
+It is advisable only to make a Pull request when you are confident enough to apply changes on the live site.

-The whole live environment process might look complex, but once everything is properly configured, you just need to make changes in the local WordPress folder using the Sublime Text editor, push to GitHub and Pull on the live site.
+The whole live environment process might look complex.
+Still, once everything is properly configured, you just need to make changes in the local WordPress folder using the Sublime Text editor, push to GitHub and Pull on the live site.

 This is the second case where you’re working on your local machine and want to push your WordPress files to the GitHub repository.